 Not really a problem, per se.
 Which proves conclusively that whenever someone deigns to tell you your problems, the most sensible option is to ignore them.

-These pitfalls of rock superstardom were wholly unnecessary, only pandering to “normal” people who believe erroneously that success is a bitch.
+These pitfalls of rock superstardom were wholly unnecessary, only pandering to “normal” people who believe erroneously that success is a harsh mistress.
+Or maybe just a bitch.
 A prime example of excess engendering success and longevity and industry clout is the man without whom this movie could never have been made – David Bowie.

 Yes, we must all eventually relinquish the “dreams of youth” – but in the rock idiom that does NOT mean relinquishing money and chicks and drugs and pan-sexuality, rather the irresponsibility that those aspects generate.
 The zenith of success is reconciling all the so-called “excess” elements with your business interests.
 Once you ensure your income blacks out your expenses, you become a Business Model, a product.
 Like David Bowie.
 Like Iggy Pop.
 Like Roxy Music.
 Whether you neglect your spouse or spend your nights snorting coke from the butt of a black man in a Mozart wig is irrelevant.

 In order to insert these negative messages, the film becomes overlong.
 (Damn you, MPAA!)
 Yet VELVET GOLDMINE somehow redeems its negativity by having Arthur discover that Slade’s secret was not that he relinquished his success at all – just his space-messiah persona – swapping his serpentine sensuality for a more sterile, adult-oriented Business Model.
 In its final scenes, we find the film has been paying attention to its real life analogs and tips its hat one last time to David Bowie, the Grand Master of Reinvention.